South Carolina's Litter Laws

 Click here for SC Litter Laws, Section 16-11-700.

-In the late 1970s, Sheriff James Metts implemented a program in which low-level offenders from the Lexington County Detention Center pick up trash from county roadways.
-The inmates pick up litter by hand from primary and secondary roads, essentially everything except private property and the interstate highways.
+- Sheriff's Department - uses services of low-level offenders from the Lexington County Detention Center to pick up trash from county roadways.
+Inmates pick up litter by hand from essentially any primary and secondary road that have been identified as problem areas or are recommended by resident deputies.
+Pickup service does not include private property and interstate highways.